-- The tires had cracked from dryness.
+- The tire had cracked from dryness.

 - Many tires had improper repairs

-After the study, they encourage all states to implement used tires legislation, and the idea was to set fines for the sellers selling low-quality tires, and to inform people buying used tires, why they should never buy used tires.
+After the study, they encourage all states to implement used tires legislation, and the idea was to set fines for the sellers selling low-quality tires, and to inform people buying used tires, why they should never buy pre-owned tires.

 Used Tires Not The Right Type For Your Car

 Even if a used tire is in good condition, it may not be the right type for your car.
-Different cars have different tire requirements, so using the wrong type of tires can negatively impact performance and handling.
+Different cars have different tire requirements, so using the wrong type of tire can negatively impact performance and handling.

 You Can End Up with Overpayment

-Will be more prone to Tire Squeal When Turning Corners, hence causing extra budgeting on your vehicle so it is better to have new tires or blemished tires instead of wasting money on used tires, which are mainly responsible for the performance of some vital aspects like braking, and comfort.
+Will be more prone to Tire Squeal When Turning Corners, hence causing extra budgeting on your vehicle so it is better to have new tires or blemished tires instead of spending money on used tires, which are mainly responsible for the performance of some vital aspects like braking, and comfort.

 Surprisingly, many still rely on used tires and change them only when they turned blunt which is highly dangerous.

-Used tires can be unsafe driving on compromised tires is unsafe in many cases used tires show no visible signs of deterioration and appear to be safe the real dilemma with the old tires is that they ultimately wear out.
+Used tires can be unsafe driving on compromised tires unsafe in many cases used tires show no visible signs of deterioration and appear to be safe the real dilemma with the old tires is that they ultimately wear out.

 Nothing is more dangerous than driving with worn-out tires by doing so you put yourself and others at risk.
-Ultimately, a question arises in mind why are old tires bad?
+Ultimately, a question arises in mind why are used tires bad?
 The most definitive answer logically is that they are rubber products.